TheInvincibleRalph/Advanced-Ecommerce-Backend/documentation.md

 > One benefit of `t.Run` is isolation, which means each subtest runs independently, so if one subtest fails, it doesn't affect others.
 This makes debugging easier.

+> ### On reflect.DeepEqual

+> The reflect.DeepEqual function (from the re flect package) in Go is used to compare two values for deep equality.
+It checks if two values are deeply identical, meaning that their contents are the same, including nested structures.
+This function is particularly useful in testing and scenarios where you need to verify that complex data structures are equal.
+It can handle slices, arrays, maps, structs, and pointers, comparing their contents recursively.

+> DeepEqual is commonly used in tests to verify that expected and actual results are identical.
+It’s useful for comparing complex data structures where manual comparison would be cumbersome.